First Three Chapters

 It is hard to imagine, perhaps, that place of unfathomable depth and water so dark and still.
 We humans after all, swim where the sun still reaches.
 We go where light still touches.
 So, it is hard for me to even describe that place.
 But I will try.
 Try to explain what was shown to me.

 I do not quite know where it is, that inky black slice that cuts through the ocean floor, but I was given a vision of its darkness, of its depth and stillness.
 And I was shown the cave that sat at its heart, deep beneath leagues of cold darkness, deep, deep down in the Amano.
-It felt as if it was at the center of the world, the heart of the planet, beneath all the islands of the Aphradia.
+She said was the center of the world, the heart of the planet, beneath all the islands of the Aphradia.

 To think that there, beneath our passing ships, for all this time, was the moment of first creation.
 A moment of matrimony forever encapsulated in sharp edges and swirls.